Fly (2024 film)

 Fly is a 2024 documentary film, directed by Christina Clusiau and Shaul Schwarz.
-The film's plot explores three romantic couples entwined in the world's most dangerous sport.
+The film's plot explores three romantic couples entwined in the world's most dangerous sport: BASE jumping.

 The film premiered at the South by Southwest Film Festival on March 10, 2024, and was released in the United States on September 2, 2024, by National Geographic Documentary Films.

 Premise

 To stand on the edge of a cliff and throw your body into the wind, one has to be willing to lose everything.
 That could mean the love of your life, or it could be the life you love.
 FLY is an intimate portrait of three romantic couples entwined in the world's most dangerous sport.
 Can they protect their partners while also setting them free?